john-cd/rust_howto/bk/src/categories/game-engines/game_engines.md

 [`fyrox`][c-fyrox]⮳{{hi:fyrox}} is a 2D/3D game engine with a scene editor.
 Like Godot, but in Rust.

-"An OOP-focused game engine with 3D and 2D support and a full GUI scene editor."
+"An OOP-focused game engine with 3D and 2D support and a full [GUI][p-gui] scene editor."

 ```rust,editable
 {{#include ../../../crates/cats/game_engines/tests/fyrox.rs:example}}